proatgram/Notes/D&D/Characters/Silver Sea of the Night.md

 ## Backstory

 ### Introduction
-Silver Sea of The Night, or Silver for short, comes from a small
+Silver Sea of The Night, or Silver for short, comes from a small clan called The Ancient Island Clan